 Cannon Fodder: The rank-and-file Troopers are almost explicitly stated to be this.
 Their motto is even "First in, rarely return."

 Crapsack World: The Empire is the good guys; everyone else that isn't a civilian is a brutal, murderous monster.
-Even your raider allies creep Morgan out with their fondness for torture as a punishment.
-Also, the wilderness is filled with raptors, zombies, bandits, bigfoots, killer insect monsters, and rampaging mammoths.
+Even your raider allies creep Morgan out with their fondness for torture as punishment, entertainment, and sacrament.
+Also, the wilderness is filled with raptors, zombies, bandits, bigfoots, killer insect monsters, rampaging mammoths, and forgotten vaults left from the Ancient civilization filled to the brim with booby traps and mechanical monstrosities.

 Demonic Spiders: In Chapter 1, you have enemy Duskwalkers, who can who go behind front defenses, can do 80+ or 90+ damage an attack, are usually in the back two rows of the enemy formation, and are usually backed up and protected by Brawlers, Champions, Mammoth Riders, War Mammoths, and Skirmishers.
 In Chapter 2, you have to deal with the Silver Wolves, who do tremendous damage, have a lot of attacks that outright ignore Armor, and apparently give their Grenadiers nukes capable of dealing hundreds of damage to every one of your spaces at high enough levels.